astrandb/weatherlink/README.md

 ### Preferred download and setup method

 - Use HACS
-- Until this integration is included in the HACS default repository you must add this repo as a custom repository.
 - Search for the integration Weatherlink and download the integration.
 - Restart Home Assistant
 - Go to Settings->Devices & Services->Integrations and press Add Integration.
 Search for Weatherlink and select it.
 Follow the prompts.